Story of a Rape Survivor

 My name is Lis and I am currently finishing law school.
 I will be twenty-nine in December of 2008 and I will be thirteen in June of 2008.
 I say this because my life ended and began over eight years ago, on the night just before my high school freshman year was finished.
 I was raped by a person I thought I could trust.

-Those of you who have been raped probably can relate with figurative death.
+Those of you who have been raped probably can relate to figurative death.
 You are no longer the person you were before you were raped - that person is gone.
 You are transformed into the person who was raped - the person who is afraid of the dark, has nightmares and flashbacks and battles depression.

 Understanding the person I was before I was raped is a very difficult task for me.
 She is a shadowy figure, transformed not only by time, but by the scarring of rape.
 When I look back on her now, my first instinct is to be angry with her - for being naive, for being young, for trusting so quickly.
 There were many times during the past four years that I hated her - I blamed her for being raped and I cursed her for the problems I encountered after I was sexually assaulted.
 But when I'm being fair with myself, I can catch a glimpse of who she was.